MetroidPrimeModding/prime-practice-patcher/README.md

 ## Changelog

+### 1.2.5
+- Fix warps, so they warp you to the destination, instead of the credits

 ### 1.2.4
 - Remove ZOOM from next to the IGT on save select
 - Allow IGT and input to be configured separately